What does it mean to design quality into a proposal?

 Spoiler alert: It requires change.
 But it's worth it.

 Most existing proposal processes are based on creating a draft, then inspecting it, then re-doing it as needed.
 Instead of a proposal designed to win, this model results in fixes applied to fixes that only end when the deadline is reached.
-Creating a proposal process that designs quality in means following a different process and having very different expectations.
+This kind of approach encourages people to just write something, see how it works out, and if it doesn't just keep writing things.

-Before we can jump into how to do it, we have to address what a proposal defect is
+First, we have to address what a proposal defect is

-For proposals, designing quality in means building a process that ensures we deliver proposals that reflect what it will take to win.
+For proposals, designing quality in means building a process that ensures that proposals reflect what it will take to win.
 You should note that this does not ensure a win.
 That is not up to us, it is up to the customer, and it occurs in an unpredictable future.
 What you can do as a company is define what you think it will take to win, and confidently deliver that.

 Designing quality into a proposal starts with how you design your offering

-You should validate your offering design through whatever testing, reviews, approvals, or stakeholder participation is necessary.
 As an example, an offering design that is too expensive to win, non-compliant, or doesn’t reflect the evaluation criteria would fail this validation and should never make it into the proposal.
 Zero time should be spent writing about it.
 Before you can validate your offering design, you need to be able to articulate what it will take to win in the form of proposal quality criteria.
 To perform the validation, you need to establish that each criterion related to what it will take to win has been fulfilled.
 The good news is that much of this can be checklist simple.

 Thinking things through instead of writing and re-writing